 So, fast forward more than 20 years and here I am, a documentary wedding photographer, the best job in the world, and lucky enough to have a number of industry awards and to have become a Finalist in The South West Wedding Awards 2020, a Regional Finalist The 2018 Wedding Industry Awards, a finalist in the 2017, 2016 & 2015 South West Wedding Awards and the 2014 Westcountry Wedding Awards as Reportage Wedding Photographer of the Year.
 Devon is great, and I absolutely love it, I feel so grateful for living in such an idyllic part of the country, with Cornwall just a short drive away and the ease of getting to the rest of the UK.
 I believe wedding photography within the South West is better than ever, and I’m proud to be part of it.

-I live with my wife Sarah, who is such a great help with my business, as we have three young children, twin boys Elliott and Ross, and daughter Rose, who all keep us both on our toes, nothing would be possible without Sarah’s help in juggling a household, work and the kids, along with me running off shooting weddings.
+I live with my wife Sarah, who is such a great help with my business, as we have three young children, twin boys and a daughter, who all keep us both on our toes, nothing would be possible without Sarah’s help in juggling a household, work and the kids, along with me running off shooting weddings.

 Photography is what I always wanted to do, and quite possibly all I can do, telling stories through pictures, telling your story, with no narrator.